-As I wrote in my blog post: DGI: damn straight it´s right for me, I had to do some changes to my portfolio.
-What happened is that I increased my focus on dividend growth stocks, and decreased my focus on dividend stocks.
-I also started tracking my yield on cost in the US portfolio.
-The yield on cost is 3.95% right now, and my dividend yield is 3.75%.
+As I wrote in my blog post: DGI: Damn Straight It’s Right For Me, I had to do some changes to my portfolio.
+What happened was I increased my focus on dividend growth stocks, and decreased my focus on dividend stocks.
+I also started tracking my Yield on Cost in the US portfolio.
+The Yield on Cost is 3.95% right now, and my dividend yield is 3.75%.
 Go take a look at my portfolio for more details.

 - Dividends received: 16

 Cool!
 I can really see the effect of Dividend Carpet Bombing.
 I received a dividend payment 16 out of the 90 days during Q1.
 That’s pretty awesome.
 I also didn’t receive a dividend from Vodafone this quarter due to late purchase, so that will for sure increase next Q1.
 Another thing is I have never received this much in Q1, because before, my portfolio consisted mostly of Nordic stocks and they pay in April or May.

 I have done something else too, and that’s buying two great dividend growth stocks.
 Let’s dig into that instead:

 HRL is primarily engaged in the production of a variety of meat and food products and the marketing of those products throughout the United States and internationally.
 It belongs to the Consumer Staples sector, which is a sector I wanted to increase my focus on.
 I have purchased 48 HRL stocks for a price of $34.25.
 That increased my annual income by $32.64.